jmiguelj/FRAMEtags/README.md

 ***
 # Required input files
-(see "sample data" for example input folder/files)
+(see "sample data" for zip fole of example input folder/files)

 You will need to prepare a folder on your computer containing the following files: